JemRF/RF-Documentation/pages/wifidocs/wifi32s-gateway_relay.md

  * It provides a Sensor List overview page to show all the sensors it is tracking and their last value.
  * Supports RF4 Sensors, sensors with 4-character device IDs as well as the 2-character IDs.

-{% include image.html file="wirelessgateway.png" alt="WiFi Gateway Case" width="200px"%}
+{% include image.html file="gateway-pro-relay.jpg" alt="WiFi Gateway Pro with Relay Case" width="200px"%}

 ## Tech Specs
 * Dimensions 74mm x 55mm x 28mm